 While it’s not included in this book – it’s important to know the history behind access to water and cooling stations in the US.
 White men poured muriatic acid on the heads of swimmers during MLK swim-in protests.
-There are hundreds of legends of pools filled, drained, or labeled ‘out of order’ to proactively keep black people from swimming in community pools.
-Present-day stories like this continue through the present.
+There are hundreds of legends of pools filled, drained, or labeled ‘out of order’ to proactively keep Black people from swimming in community pools.
+Stories like this continue through the present.

 I can’t stand books on bigotry that center the people who benefit from that oppression.
 In this book, however, having a white male narrator was a baby step for young preschoolers, to build empathy in young white children towards the burdens of racism.

 The hardest part of reading this story was – when Q asked if it’s still like that, I had to tell him the truth.
 Yeah.
 It is.

 It sparked discussion on the invisible ways children of color are still held back today – how families locked out of public pools bars the next generation from feeling safe in the water.